MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

     <hr/>
   </details>
 - <details>
-    <summary>What is the architecture of .NET Core and what are the two main components of .NET Core,</summary>
+    <summary>What is the architecture of .NET Core and what are the two main components of .NET Core?⭐</summary>
     <hr/>
     <p>The two main components of .NET Core are CoreCLR and CoreFX.
 CoreCLR is comparable to the Common Language Runtime (CLR) in the .NET Framework, while CoreFX is comparable to the Framework Class Library (FCL).</p>
     <hr/>
   </details>
 - <details>
-    <summary>What is CoreFX in .NET Core?</summary>
+    <summary>What is CoreFX?⭐</summary>
     <hr/>
     <p>CoreFX is the set of basic class libraries in .NET Core.
 It includes types for collections, file systems, console, JSON, XML, and other common functions.
 It is known as the Unified Base Class Library and includes the System.* namespaces (and some Microsoft.* namespaces).</p>
     <hr/>